 - By default, the Connected orgs tab opens with all of your connections.
 Either select the connection tile with the VPN source or destination you want to check or click the All subscriptions tab to view all connections at once.
 Either view has the same information in different formats.
 Read more about subscriptions.

-Check the status of a VPN connection - If you want more details about the VPN test or status, click the source or destination name.
+All subscriptions tab - Check a VPN status - If you want more details about the VPN test or status, click the source or destination name.

 A status check can include either a Security Association, TCP heartbeat or ping, or both.